16, February 2017

-(2) Lack of versatile agents – Large contact centers can afford to have specialized agents each catering to a particular line of business.
+(2) Lack of versatile agents – Large and reputed contact centers can afford to have specially trained contact center agents each catering to a particular line of business.
 But SMBs with limited resources do not have the luxury of dedicated teams and functionally aligned resources.
 Sometimes it leads to over committing but under delivering.

 (3) Peak-time paralysis – Scalability is best defined as the ability of an organization to handle growing amounts of work effectively.
 SMBs with their limited people, process and technology find it difficult to keep up with the additional demand, especially during seasons of festivities.

 (4) Provide a seamless connected customer experience – The proliferation of mobile devices and cloud technologies are changing the way people collaborate and communicate.
 And SMBs do not have enough resources to scale up to address these challenges.

 (5) Technology upgrades – Most SMBs purchase technology in a modular way.
 They look for ROI and business value before investing and prefer to buy as and when required.
 Making the right technology investments that optimize the breadth of functionality and cost, while solving pain points is highly important for SMBs.